Bifocal/Multifocal Contact Lenses

 A multifocal lens has many different powers; distance, intermediate and near (with a whole lot in between).
 All bifocal soft lenses are in truth, multifocals.
 Gas-Permeable contact lenses can be either bifocal or multifocal.

 Pros: A true bifocal lens will provide good distance and good near vision.
-A multifocal will provide good distance and intermediate.
+A multifocal will provide good distance, near, and intermediate.
 A multifocal will have no image "jump" between near and far and give you a truer vision, just like when we were younger.